NeoSOFT-Technologies/mobile-android/wiki/docs/modules/exception-handling.md

 - **ExceptionHandler** implements safe code execution and automatic exception display using **ErrorPresenter**.

-- **ExceptionMappersStorage** singleton object, storage that stores a set of exception converters to error classes required for **ErrorPresenter** objects.
+- **ExceptionMappers** singleton object, storage that stores a set of exception converters to error classes required for **ErrorPresenter** objects.

 - **ErrorPresenter** classes implements a strategy for displaying exceptions in a user-friendly form on the platforms.
 Converts the exception class to an error object to display.